40-Year Recertification. Done the way engineers want it done.

 What does a CORE recertification project include?

 CORE Builder Group delivers the full structural restoration scope identified in the engineer's recertification report.
-That scope typically includes concrete spall repair, rebar replacement, post-tension repair where applicable, balcony rebuild, stair-tower restoration, waterproofing, and coordination with the electrical scope performed by a licensed electrical contractor.
+That scope typically includes concrete spall repair, rebar replacement, post-tensioning repair where applicable, balcony rebuild, stair-tower restoration, waterproofing, and coordination with the electrical scope performed by a licensed electrical contractor.
 Our responsibility is to complete the structural work in compliance with the engineer's stamped direction, on a schedule that permits the building to submit re-inspection documentation inside the county's deadline window.
 A typical condominium project runs 90 to 180 days.

 How is scope priced on a 40-year recertification?